deavmi/qix/README.md

 assert(q2.wait() == m2_in); // should be the same message we sent in
 ```

+You can also take a look at the [API documentation](https://qix.dpldocs.info/qix.html).

 ## License

 The license is the [LGPL 2.0](LICENSE) only.